-Trump Says His Approval Rate Is Near 50%.
+Trump Says His Approval Rate Is Near 50 Percent.
 It Is Not.

 Ranking the president’s Sunday tweets in terms of importance, his claim that the New York Times was lying about his efforts to hire a new lawyer to defend against Robert Mueller’s special investigation — which the paper vigorously denied — took the cake.

-But in terms of sheer absurdity, it was a tossup between Trump’s claim that Republicans are 5-0 in Congressional races since he became president (which conveniently ignores a certain Alabama Senate race and a California Congressional seat) and his contention that the lying media is ignoring how popular he actually is.
+But in terms of sheer absurdity, it was a toss-up between Trump’s claim that Republicans are 5-0 in congressional races since he became president (which conveniently ignores a certain Alabama Senate race and a California congressional seat) and his contention that the lying media is ignoring how popular he actually is.

 The latter assertion is so easy to disprove that it’s the Twitter equivalent of Trump complaining at a rally that CNN won’t show his crowds, followed by a camera shot of an empty arena.